AsmodeusBrooding/Aardwolf/README.md

 # Hello, thanks for your interest in Khadaji's (Asmodeus) Aardwolf Affects Window
+Here is a horrible readme.
+(I'll improve this later)

 To install this plugin, just paste these folders over your own, and you should be good to go,